 How to Grow Hydrangeas in Planters

-Hydrangea Patio w game table_Proven Winners
+Hydrangea Patio w game table_Photo courtesy of Proven Winners

 Let’s Dance® Blue Jangles® and Rave® hydrangeas are just the right size for showcasing in patio containers.
 They are paired here with Supertunia® petunias, Superbena® verbena, Diamond Frost® euphorbia and Catalina® torenia.
 Photo courtesy of Proven Winners.